nextgis/android_gisapp/README.md

 License
 =======

-The application is licensed under the terms of GNU GPL v.3.
+The application is licensed under the terms of GNU GPL v3 or any later version.

 Commercial support
 ----------